Jushin Liger: IWGP Junior Heavyweight Champion (1989–2000)

-Upon debuting the Liger character, Yamada quickly became one of NJPW's top junior heavyweights, eventually capturing the IWGP Junior Heavyweight Championship from Hiroshi Hase on May 25, 1989 at Battle Satellite in Osaka.
-Liger successfully defended the title against Marc Rocco in his first title defense in the fifth round of a European Rounds match on July 12.
+Upon debuting the Liger character, Yamada quickly became one of NJPW's top junior heavyweights, soon capturing the IWGP Junior Heavyweight Championship from Hiroshi Hase on May 25, 1989, at Battle Satellite in Osaka.
+Liger successfully defended the title against Mark Rocco in his first title defense in the fifth round of a European Rounds match on July 12.
 He retained the title against Naoki Sano in his second title defense on July 13, which ended in a double knockout.
 This set up a rematch between the two on August 10, where Liger lost the title.
 At Super Power Battle in Osaka, Liger unsuccessfully challenged Sano for the title in a rematch.

 In January 1990, Liger participated in a tournament to determine the #1 contender for the Junior Heavyweight Championship, which he won by defeating Owen Hart in the final on January 30.
 Liger received his title shot the following day against Naoki Sano, which Liger won to gain his second Junior Heavyweight Championship.
 Liger successfully defended the title against Pegasus Kid on March 19 before losing the title to Pegasus Kid in a rematch on August 19.
 At the Antonio Inoki 30th Anniversary Memorial Festival in Yokohama Arena event, Liger defeated Villano V to earn a Junior Heavyweight Championship shot against Pegasus Kid on November 1, which Liger won, thus winning his third Junior Heavyweight Championship in the process.
 During this time, Liger formed a faction called "Dragon Bombers" along with Tatsumi Fujinami, Shiro Koshinaka, Takayuki Iizuka and Black Cat and feuded with the Blond Outlaws group.
 Liger successfully defended the title against Negro Casas at King of Kings and Akira at Starrcade in Tokyo Dome before vacating the title in order for new champion to be crowned in the 1991 Top of the Super Juniors.
 He advanced to the semifinals by scoring eight points and defeated Negro Casas in the semifinals but lost to Norio Honaga in the final.
 Liger unsuccessfully challenged Honaga for the title at Tatsumi Fujinami's 20th Anniversary event, before defeating Honaga in a rematch to win his record-breaking fourth Junior Heavyweight Championship at Fighting Connection – Ultra-High And Mighty Declaration II.
 On July 4, Liger defeated Pegasus Kid in a mask versus mask match forcing the latter to unmask.
 Liger lost the title to Akira Nogami on August 9.